JithinKS97/dynamic-learning/README.md

 ## Guidelines for contributing code

 1) Take a branch from the test branch
+2) Add/Edit code
-2) Submit pull request to the test branch
+3) Submit pull request to the test branch

 ## To know more about the project, take a look at these